RunestoneInteractive/thinkcspy/_sources/StringsContinued/TraversalandtheforLoopByIndex.rst

 You may also note that iteration by position allows the programmer to control the direction of the traversal by changing the sequence of index values.
 Recall that we can create ranges that count down as well as up so the following code will print the characters from right to left.

 .. codelens:: ch08_8
+    :python: py3

     fruit = "apple"
     for idx in range(len(fruit)-1, -1, -1):